boosterconf/boosterweb/content/program/friday/1_short_talks_and_workshops/kongesalen_5/practice-discovering-and-talking-about-unpredictability.md

 Plan for workshop
 Intro til Cynefin (Kunnskap)
-Workshop: setter seg i par/ grupper og prøver å definere noen arbeidsoppgaver innenfor Cynefin-rammeverket (Øvelse) Deling og refleksjon i plenum (Refleksjon)
+Workshop: setter seg i par/ grupper og definerer noen arbeidsoppgaver innenfor Cynefin-rammeverket (Øvelse) Deling og refleksjon i plenum (Refleksjon)

+In english: Teams that do digital product development can experience being pulled between expectations of predictability and the need for exploration and experiments.
+We have experienced that using the Cynefin framework helps in finding common ground with the stakeholders.